Introduction

 2 Corinthians 12.21–22

 If anyone else has reason to be confident in the flesh, I have more: circumcised on the eighth day, a member of the people of Israel, of the tribe of Benjamin, a Hebrew born of Hebrews.
 As to the law, a Pharisee.
 As to zeal, a persecutor of the church.
-As to righteousness under the law, blameless.
+As to justice under the law, blameless.

 But whatever anyone dares to boast of—I am speaking as a fool—I also dare to boast of that.
 Are they Hebrews?
 So am I. Are they Israelites?
 So am I. Are they descendants of Abraham?
 So am I.